By Jean-François Bastin

-Jean-François recently spent a week in Europe attending various meetings and conferences.
-He not only presented and chaired a session there, he represented the Crowther Lab while doing so.
+Jean-François recently spent a week at the European Conference on Tropical Ecology, where he not only presented and chaired a session, but also represented the Crowther Lab while doing so.
 We received a lot of updates throughout his time, but here is his account.

 But what does this information tell us?